 - Contact charitable organizations regarding household items to be donated.

 - Confirm elevator, loading dock, parking space reservations at origin and destination.

 - Begin packing, clearly labeling boxes with name, contents, and room destination.

 TWO WEEKS PRIOR TO THE MOVE

-- Notify electric company.
+- Notify hydro electric and water companies.

 - Notify alarm company.